sdawzy/sdawzy.github.io/_pages/about.md

   - /
 ---

-I'm Yue Zhang [ye tsaŋ], a first year Ph.D. student of Computer Science at University of Ottawa.
+I'm Yue Zhang [ye tsaŋ], a first year Ph.D. candidate of Computer Science at University of Ottawa.
 I am co-supervised by [Dr. Yongyi Mao](https://medium.com/@yongyimao) and [Dr. Tommaso Cesari](https://uniweb.uottawa.ca/view/profile/members/5604).
 I am exploring a broad range of topics in machine learning, with a particular focus on the **theoretical foundations of deep learning**.

 - Email: yuezhang1437 [at] gmail.com (for general purpose)
 - Email: yzha1030 [at] uottawa.ca (for uOttawa related work)

 Education
 ======
 - **Ph.D.
-Student in Computer Science**
+Candidate in Computer Science**
   *University of Ottawa*, 2024 – Present

 - **B.A. in Mathematics** (with minors in Computer Science and Asian Studies)